COVID + Credit: I Can't Pay My Mortgage. What Are My Options?

 Refinance your mortgage

 Do you know the ins and outs of your home loan?
 If not, start by reading your contract.
 If you have trouble determining the type of mortgage you have, you should reach out to the loan servicer.
 They are responsible for collecting your payments and crediting your account.
-Once you get a grasp on the type of loan you have, refinancing your mortgage may be your best course of action.
+Once you get a grasp on the type of loan you have, refinancing may be your best course of action.

 One type of home loan that often causes trouble for people is the adjustable-rate mortgage.
 A mortgage with an adjustable rate starts off as a fixed-rate mortgage–often with tantalizingly low monthly payments and interest rates.
 After a certain number of years, however, the loan converts to an adjustable rate that is tied to fluctuating interest rates.
 If interest rates go down, so will your monthly payments (although the chances of this happening in the current environment are very unlikely).
 If they go up, expect your monthly payments to go up as well.